sandeepdas131999/AWS-Config-Rules/README.md

     security_groups = configuration_item["configuration"].get("securityGroups")

-# Returns as NON_COMPLIANT if the security group is not attached in the first place.
+    # If a security group is not attached in the first place, it will be returned as NON_COMPLIANT.
     if security_groups is None:
         return {
             "compliance_type": "NON_COMPLIANT",